 Rahul is a video game addict who can't get enough of stealth games like "Splinter Cell: Chaos Theory" and "MGS 5."

-What Games Are Like The Outer Worlds?
+What Games Are Similar to The Outer Worlds?

 In the age where big, open-world games are the rage, we need games like The Outer Worlds, games that can go against the grain, and set a new benchmark for the industry.